-Stock up the freezer
+Ways to Save on your Supermarket Shop – Stock up the freezer

 Frozen food often gets a bit of a bad rap, but when feeding a family it’s essential to have a stock of quick and easy go-to meals on hand.
 Therefore, I see nothing wrong with breaking the stigma and opting for frozen alternatives where possible.
 What’s more, things like frozen vegetables are often cheaper than fresh and taste just as good.
 A bag of McCain Home Chips and some sort of summer vegetable medley are a great place to start and can really help you in a pinch.

 Be decisive – one of the best ways to save on your supermarket shop

 We’ve all been shopping with a fussy eater and ended up piling far more options into our trolleys than we actually need.
 The key is to be decisive and lay down some ground rules about what is and isn’t going home with you.
 It’s a particularly important tip if you often find yourself spending more due to everyone in the household preferring different things.
 Be firm and make it clear that everyone will be eating the same from now on – you may be surprised at just how open the kids are to swapping out some old favourites.

 We all know how tempting the clearance shelves can be, and piling things into your trolley just because they’re on sale isn’t always a good tactic.
 Adopt a smarter approach however and you could save yourself some serious cash.
 Shops typically start marking down reduced stock in the early evening – around 5pm.